 The process of developing this Self-study provided members of the community with a chance to share their thoughts and observations on OISE's challenges and opportunities, including several new directions the Institute should consider over the next few years.
 It is clear that OISE needs to complete remaining priorities from its Academic Plan 2017-2022, and-taking into account unprecedented COVID-19 pandemic related challenges-consider new ways to continue its primary academic mission of teaching and research while offering high quality learning and research opportunities for all students, and a safe and stimulating working environment for its faculty and staff.
-It is expected that the external review will provide helpful advice regarding the issues and possibilities the next Dean of OISE should prioritise.
+It is expected that the external review will provide helpful input into the selection of a new Dean of OISE, and provide advice regarding the issues and possibilities that should be considered going forward.
 The Dean will play an essential role in implementing the best ideas and plans arising from this process and leading OISE forward.
 In this section, prior to discussing possible new directions that have emerged from the Self-Study process, the recommendations from the previous review of OISE (2015-2016) are addressed.